ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {: codeblock}

-2. The app is only run on the cloud VSI but some of the configuration information is also needed on the on premesis VSI so copy the directory to both computers.
-The command uses the bastion as jump host to the cloud VSI.
+2. The app is only run on the cloud VSI, but some of the configuration information is also needed on the on-premises VSI, so you will need to copy the directory to both computers.
+The command uses the bastion as a jump host to the cloud VSI.
    ```sh
    scp -r -o "ProxyJump root@$BASTION_IP_ADDRESS" nodejs-graphql root@$VSI_CLOUD_IP:nodejs-graphql
    ```